 As most things that are supposed to happen go, we were put in touch with the absolute nicest guy, Cecil, who owns C&S groves down in Palatka, Florida.
-Our head distiller, David and our head of sales, Tom, went down one morning to check things out and ended up driving back with 600 lbs of the tastiest Florida citrus.
-Tom and our assistant distiller Mike went back down a week later to pick up another 200 lbs to round out our final count for the recipe.
+Our head distiller, David and our head of sales, Tom, went down one morning to check things out and ended up driving back with 600 pounds of the tastiest Florida citrus.
+Tom and our lead distiller Mike went back down a week later to pick up another 200 pounds to round out our final count for the recipe.

 As mentioned above, we knew early on that this recipe was something we had to use.
 However, we had trouble initially finding the volume of high-quality local citrus needed to produced this spirit.
 Thanks to our friends Amy and Lauren over at Edible Northeast Florida, we learned about C&S Groves, which is in San Mateo, Florida.
 After one short phone call with Cecil, Tom and myself met down at the grove in Palatka to inspect the fruit.